kon-drees/RepEng-JSONSchemaDiscovery/README.md

 ## Performing the smoke test:

+The smoke test is performed inside the container.
+It loads data in the MongoDB container and runs the Schema Discovery tool on the data.
+The smoke test is successful if the tool runs without errors.

 1. After the containers are up and running, open a new terminal and run the following command to access the container:
     ```bash
    docker exec -it reproduction /bin/bash